 17.1.6.3 Rules for Non-Competitive Proxy Generator Buses and Associated Interfaces provided in the tables below.
-Non-Competitive Proxy Generator Buses are identified in Section
+Non-Competitive Proxy Generator Buses are identified in Section 4.4.4 of the Services Tariff.

 Real-Time LBMPs for an Interface that is associated with one or more Non-Competitive